 It is structure.

-Structure is what protects all parties when stakes are high.
+Structure is what protects all parties when the stakes are high.

 Most escrow-related stress does not come from mistakes.
 It comes from misunderstanding the role escrow plays.